Additional Crisis Response Information

-- The president, in consultation with the director of Public Safety, VP of Finance and Administration, Dean of Students and other administrative staff, will determine further action.
+- The president, in consultation with the director of Public Safety, vice-president of Finance and Administration, dean of students and other administrative staff, will determine further action.

 An explosion is caused by a rapid expansion of gas from chemical reactions or incendiary devices.

 Signs of an explosion may be a very loud noise or series of noises and vibrations, fire, heat or smoke, falling glass, debris or building damage.